 Recommendation One: Which Themes to Watch

 Hopefully you are seeing where I’m going.
 Gutenberg is the future and the themes to bank on are the ones with a commitment to strong Gutenberg support.
 Since Gutenberg itself is undergoing constant change, the best bet are those developers who are keeping up with Gutenberg.
 Some of them are also working with block plugin packs.
 Others have committed to maintaining Gutenberg support.
-Generate Press, Kadence, and eStar are 3 themes that show promise for going the distance and keeping up with the changes in Gutenberg.
-All are from theme developers that have been around for a while and who are also involved in Gutenberg, in one way or another.
+Blocksy, Generate Press, Kadence, and eStar are 3 themes that show promise for going the distance and keeping up with the changes in Gutenberg.
+The Blocksy team is new (as far as I know), while the others are from theme developers that have been around for a while and who are also involved in Gutenberg, in one way or another.

 Recommendation Two: Where to Put Your Money